na-na-hi/renget/archive/colabfreellamas.md

-you see that link right at the bottom of the screenshot? that's the blocking API url follow the instructions at https://rentry.org/freellamas if you want to turn on logs (why would you ever do that), add --verbose here
+you see that link right at the bottom of the screenshot? that's the blocking API url follow the instructions at https://rentry.org/freellamas if you want to turn on/off logs, add/remove --verbose here
 ![verbose](https://files.catbox.moe/um0pbm.png)
 that's it. share the trycloudflare link with the thread if you want to be nice

+#### more models
+##### Stheno
+some people prefer Stheno over MythoMax, it's free to try out so why not?
+Stheno-L2-13B-GPTQ
+Place that in the huggingface_repo text box instead of MythoMax-L2-13B-GPTQ
+##### MLewd
+"Mlewd seems built for ERP.
+As in compared to Mythomax, you will receive much more emotional responses with MLewd." change org name to Kotokin and the repo to MLewd-L2-13B-v2-1-GPTQ